AlvaroPay/bluffFOAM/README.md

-# nacaFOAM
+# bluffFOAM

-CFD simulation pipeline using the `OpenFOAM` framework to generate a 2D database for machine learning purposes using NACA symmetrical, 4- and 5-digit airfoils.
+CFD simulation pipeline using the `OpenFOAM` framework to generate a 2D database for machine learning purposes using bluff body shapes generated through a self-made 5-digits coding system

 The pipeline can generate results of subsonic simulations for Mach numbers `M < 0.6` and any angle of attack.
 However, it is advised to stay within